-Effective July 1, 2008, the unfunded actuarial accrued liability is amortized as a level percent of payroll over a 20-year closed period commencing July 1, 2007.
+The unfunded actuarial accrued liability as of July 1, 2021 is amortized as a level percent of payroll over a 20-year closed period commencing July 1, 2007.
+New experience bases due to assumption changes or actual experience gains/losses will be established each year and will be amortized over closed 15-year periods.
 Given a stable active workforce, this amortization method is expected to produce a payment stream that is consistent as a percent of covered payroll.